harmony7/pex2com-site/src/documents/posts/2014-05-07-internet-time-clock.html.md

 Today you'll notice a new little widget added to the sidebar of this site.

-It's a quick partial view I wrote for DocPad that runs a script to display the
+It's a quick partial view I wrote for [DocPad](http://docpad.org/) that runs a script to display the Internet Time.
-<a href="http://www.swatch.com/zz_en/internettime/" target="_blank">Internet Time (Swatch .beat)</a>.

 In 2001 I had the opportunity to play the online video game
 <a href="http://en.wikipedia.org/wiki/Phantasy_Star_Online" target="_blank">Phantasy Star Online</a>,